hashicorp/terraform-provider-azurerm/website/docs/r/linux_function_app.html.markdown

 ~> **Note:** For storage related settings, please use related properties that are available such as `storage_account_access_key`, terraform will assign the value to keys such as `WEBSITE_CONTENTAZUREFILECONNECTIONSTRING`, `AzureWebJobsStorage` in app_setting.
 ~> **Note:** for application insight related settings, please use `application_insights_connection_string` and `application_insights_key`, terraform will assign the value to the key `APPINSIGHTS_INSTRUMENTATIONKEY` and `APPLICATIONINSIGHTS_CONNECTION_STRING` in app setting.
 ~> **Note:** for health check related settings, please use `health_check_eviction_time_in_min`, terraform will assign the value to the key `WEBSITE_HEALTHCHECK_MAXPINGFAILURES` in app setting.
+~> **NOTE:** Please create a predefined share if you are restricting your storage account to a virtual network by setting `WEBSITE_CONTENTOVERVNET` to 1 in app_setting.

 * `auth_settings` - (Optional) A `auth_settings` block as defined below.